 There’s much, much more to this than that – but this website – is just an basic outline.
 And as I have already indicated – I had lived here as a child, breathed in the air, swam in the sea and walked across the hills and along the cliffs – holidayed yearly near Lulworth Cove – without knowing anything of these momentous times and events – which was part of the whole vast development of what was later to be called ‘The Second Front’ – and which was to play – a major role – in changing the course of the history of The World.

-As I said – I started out in life with any qualifications at all – but nevertheless – I did eventually get the required qualifications – once I reached London – to pursue my therapist goal.
-Amongst many serious study programmes that I undertook once in London – such as very early developmental issues that also utilised bio-neurological understandings – I obtained a four-year postgraduate qualification in contemporary in-depth therapy, which dealt with people’s traumas, along with an MA in Psychotherapy and Counselling (ratified by City University London), and later ran a small residential therapeutic community in South-West London – for which I collected an award on behalf of that community.
+As I said – I started out in life without any qualifications at all – but nevertheless – I did eventually get the required qualifications – after having reached London – to pursue my therapist goal.
+Amongst many serious study programs that I undertook once in London – such as very early developmental issues, that also utilised bio-neurological understandings – I obtained a four-year postgraduate qualification in contemporary in-depth therapy, which dealt with people’s traumas, along with an MA in Psychotherapy and Counselling (ratified by City University London), and later ran a small residential therapeutic community in South-West London – for which I collected an award on behalf of that community.
 Nevertheless all the same – I had by then developed a clear respect for basic popular psychology books – and for one in particular which had taken me to London (thanks Dr Joyce Brothers) – rather than just being immersed in ‘your deep-end academics’!

-Bournemouth though, at that time was officially in the county of Hampshire – but situated right up against the border of Dorset, with Bournemouth having become contiguous with Poole in Dorset – when in 1974 – the border of Dorset was moved so as to include Bournemouth within its boundaries.
+Bournemouth though, at that time, was officially in the county of Hampshire – but situated right on the border of Dorset.
+After the war, the relatively small town of Bournemouth expanded considerably, and thus became contiguous with its neighbour Poole, in Dorset.
+In 1974 – the border of Dorset was moved to include Bournemouth within its boundaries.